meyurtsever/gradio_image_annotator/README.md

 </td>
 <td align="left"><code>None</code></td>
 <td align="left">A dict or None.
 The dictionary must contain a key 'image' with either an URL to an image, a numpy image or a PIL image.
 Optionally it may contain a key 'boxes' with a list of boxes.
-Each box must be a dict wit the keys: 'xmin', 'ymin', 'xmax' and 'ymax' with the absolute image coordinates of the box.
-Optionally can also include the keys 'label' and 'color' describing the label and color of the box.
+Each box must be a dict with the keys based on shape type: For regular boxes: 'xmin', 'ymin', 'xmax' and 'ymax' with the absolute image coordinates.
+For freehand paths: 'type' set to 'freehand', 'points' array with x,y coordinates, and 'label'.
+For circles: 'type' set to 'circle', 'centerX', 'centerY', 'radius', and 'label'.
+For polygons: 'type' set to 'polygon', 'points' array with x,y coordinates, and 'label'.
+All boxes can optionally include 'label' and 'color' keys.
 Color must be a tuple of RGB values (e.g. `(255,255,255)`).
-Optionally can also include the keys 'orientation' with a integer between 0 and 3, describing the number of times the image is rotated by 90 degrees in frontend, the rotation is clockwise.</td>
+Optionally can also include the keys 'orientation' with an integer between 0 and 3, describing the number of times the image is rotated by 90 degrees in frontend, the rotation is clockwise.</td>
 </tr>

 <tr>